liangwp/simple-mysql/README.md

-# MySimpleMySql8
+# mysql-xdevapi

 ## Features

-A thin wrapper around the official MySql8 XDevAPI connector exposing some common use-cases with a simple promise-based api.
+A thin wrapper around the official MySql8 XDevAPI connector, exposing some common use-cases with a simple promise-based api.

 * [x] Connection pooling
 * [x] Easy api to test for db connection
 * [x] SQL queries (using SQL statements instead of chainable api)
 * [ ] Transactions (WIP)
 * [ ] Collections (only supports chainable api)
+* [ ] Expose underlying mysqlx.client object
 * Attempt to be compatible with multiple versions of [@mysql/xdevapi](https://www.npmjs.com/package/@mysql/xdevapi):
-    * [x] v8.0.22 (may change to a peer dependency eventually)
+    * [x] v8.0.22 (maybe change to a peer dependency?)

 Additional features and notes
 * Init Promise: